Azureblade3808/ImageLayout/README.md

 |          |3|          |
 +----------+-+----------+
 ```
-As in the latter layout, every images get scaled smaller and a lot of space in the container is wasted.
+As in the latter layout, every image gets scaled smaller and a lot of space in the container is wasted.

-As a conclusion, the higher the coverage the better.
+As a conclusion, we prefer higher coverages.

 #### Area Accordance